The flow of bile through the body is reduced.

 Currently, there is a medication approved for one of the most troublesome symptoms in Alagille syndrome—itch.

 Promising research continues for medicines that treat the underlying cause of liver-related problems in Alagille syndrome.
+There is currently an FDA-approved treatment to help manage the itch associated with Alagille syndrome.

 Living with Alagille syndrome can feel isolating, but you and/or your child are not alone.